 The transformation techniques of Sec.
-3 rely on program information, such as the order of instruction execution and accessed memory addresses, that may not not be completely available at compile-time.
-Constructs altering the control flow, such as conditional statements or loops, and memory accesses through pointers make these information dependent on the program state.
+3 rely on program information, such as the order of instruction execution and accessed memory addresses, that may not not be completely available at compile time.
+Constructs altering the control flow, such as conditional statements or loops, and memory accesses through pointers make these information a function of the run-time state.
 We describe next how we resolve this uncertainty, making it possible to apply the techniques of Sec.
 3 to arbitrary programs.

 We distinguish between two types of compile-time uncertainty.
 Memory uncertainty occurs when the exact memory address that a read/write operation targets cannot be determined.
 We resolve this uncertainty using virtual memory tags, as described in Sec.
 4.1.
 Instruction uncertainty occurs when the order of instruction execution is not certain.
 Addressing this issue requires different techniques depending on program structure.
-Starting from Sec.
-4.2, we show how to resolve instruction uncertainty in case of loops, conditional statements, and function calls.
-Finally, in Sec.
-4.7, we address a particular case of instruction uncertainty that affects computation intervals boundaries when the execution of state-save operations is uncertain at compile-time.
+In the interest of brevity, we give an intuition of how we can achieve this in the case of loops in Sec.
+4.2.
+The corresponding generalization is available nonetheless [41].